- This event has passed.

 4:00-5:00 – Land acknowledgement by JOY HARJO (Mvskoke, via video).
 Speaker: REVEREND GERALD DAVIS on Climate Justice.
 Music by WHEAT PENNY.

 5:00-6:00 – Speaker: KELSEY ROYCE on river issues.
 Music by MOTHER EARTH STRING BAND CHOIR with special guest ANNIE ELLICOTT.
-Speaker: CHEYENNE BRANSCUM on renewable energy.
+Speaker: CHEYENNE BRANSCUM (Potawatome) on renewable energy.

 6:00-7:00 – SAMANTHA CRAIN (full band)